-Step 1: Click the Enable WPS button to trigger the WPS function in Figure 4-3, and click the Add device button in Figure 4-3, then the following screen will appear.
+Step 1: Keep the default WPS Status as Enabled and click the Add device button in Figure 4-2, then the following screen will appear.

 Add A New Device

 Enter the new device's PIN.

+PIN:

-PIN: Press the button of the new device in two minutes.
+Press the button of the new device in two minutes.

 Back Connect

-Figure 4-4 Add A New Device
+Figure 4-3 Add A New Device

-- Choose Press the button of the new device in two minutes and click Connect.
-Step 2: - Step 3: For the configuration of the wireless adapter, please choose Push the button on my access point in the configuration utility of the WPS as below, and click Next.
+- Step 2: Choose Press the button of the new device in two minutes and click Connect. - Step 3: For the configuration of the wireless adapter, please choose Push the button on my access point in the configuration utility of the WPS as below, and click Next.